guyinatuxedo/nightmare/modules/25-heap/Readme.md

 0x602150: 0x0 0x0
 ```

 We can see that the chunk did not end up in the unsorted bin.
-Instead in consolidated with the top chunk.
+Instead, it consolidated with the top chunk.
 This is because it was a freed chunk right next to the top chunk, with no allocated space in between.
 So it just merged it with the top chunk (granted it left it's old size value behind).

 Keep in mind, depending on the version of malloc and if the chunk size is fast bin or tcache, this behavior doesn't always show itself.

 #### Top Chunk Consolidation

-Now a lot of heap attacks we will go through target a bin list.
-For that we need freed chunks in the bins lists.
-Consolidation with the top chunk can prevent that, so one thing you will see us do a lot of is allocated a small chunk in between our freed chunks and the top chunk, just to prevent that consolidation.
+A lot of heap attacks we will see target a bin list.
+For that we need chunks in the bin lists.
+Consolidation with the top chunk is a problem, so one thing you will see us do a lot is allocate a small chunk in between our freed chunks and the top chunk, just to prevent the consolidation

 ## Main Arena